Red states and blue states: Purple states

 A purple state refers to a swing state where both Democratic and Republican candidates receive many votes without an overwhelming majority for either party.
 Purple states are also often referred to as "battleground" states.

 The demographic and political applications of the terms have resulted in a temptation to presume this arbitrary classification is a definite and fundamental cultural division.
 Given the general nature and common perception of the two parties, "red state" implies a conservative region or a more conservative American, and "blue state" implies a more liberal region or a more liberal American.
 But the distinction between the two groups of states is less simplistic.
 The analysis that suggests political, cultural and demographic differences between the states is more accurate when applied to smaller geographical areas.

 Traditionally, the practice of designating a U.S. state as red or blue is based on the first-past-the-post winner-take-all system employed for presidential elections by 48 of the 50 U.S. states and the District of Columbia.
 Electoral law in Maine and Nebraska makes it possible for those states to divide their electoral votes: winner-take-all both by congressional district and statewide.

-Despite the prevalent winner-take-all practice, the minority always gets a sizable vote.
-Nearly every town, city and patch of farmland in the country is "purple", a mixture of people, each of whose own political preferences can vary.
-Individually and collectively, they are not reducible to red or blue.
+Despite the prevalent winner-take-all practice, the minority party almost always gets a sizable vote, with the most strongly partisan states typically having 25% to 40% of the population vote for the losing party in a presidential election.
+Most states have strongly Democratic cities as well as strongly Republican rural areas.

 Robert Vanderbei at Princeton University made the first Purple America map after the 2000 presidential election.
 It attempts to represent the margin of victory in each county by coloring each with a shade between true blue and true red.
-Due to the general absence of overwhelming victories, this technique results in mostly shades.
+Due to the general absence of overwhelming victories, this technique results in mostly shades of purple.
 After the 2004 election, Vanderbei and then others made similar maps summarizing the results.
 Quickly thereafter, the term Purple America entered the public lexicon as a way of stating that the United States is not as divided as the political pundits would have the people believe.